sumitmalik51/accelerating-natural-language-processing-development-with-azure-machine-learning/Exercise0.md

 ### Login to Jupyterhub Portal

-1. Copy the **jupyterhub URL** from your Lab credentials details and navigate it in a new tab.
+1. Copy the **jupyterhub URL** from your Lab credentials details page and navigate it in a new tab.

       ![](images/jupyterurl.png)